-Step 3: Prepping the Workspace (For Account Managers)
+Step 3: Prep the Workspace (For Account Managers)

 This step covers account administration basics.
 If you're not tasked with managing your Wrike account, you can skip to Step 5: Start Working and Collaborate.

 Spaces are hubs that store all work items related to one topic.
-By default, your account has a public Team space that can be accessed by all members of your account and your Personal space where you can keep your private work.
+By default, your account has a public "First space" that can be accessed by all members of your account and your Personal space where you can keep your private work.

 To get started, use one of these rules of thumb for setting up your space structure.
 You can always change it later to fit your team processes better:

-If your work is organized by client, then set up a space for each client.
+3 If your work is organized by client, set up a space for each client.

-If you have dozens of clients, group them by region, size, or importance and create a space for each of these groups.
+4 If you have dozens of clients, group them by region, size, or importance and create a space for each group.

 Folders help you categorize your tasks and projects in spaces, such as by region, type of work, sprint, etc. Also, folders can be used as tags 1 to categorize your tasks or projects for quick access, since they can be placed in several folders at once.
 You can color-code folder names 2 so that your tags stand out visually.